esna-SKB/SKB_Plattform/README.md

 ## Enrollment

 - POST `enrollment/user/:email/course/:name`
 When a user signs in to a course

 - DELETE `enrollment/user/:email/course/:name`
 When a user signs out of a course

+## Invitation

+- POST `invitation`
+When a teacher invites a student to a course

 ## Group